Mmmhh mirrorless DSLRs certainly are increasingly popular

 It is just me who prefers a wired mouse?
 Why rely on glitchy wireless thats going to run out of juice when you are 5 minutes from a deadline, when you could have a super-reliable mouse that’s just great at being a mouse?

-Removing the cable from devices is usually a great benefit; phones, drills, laptops… but removing the cable from a mouse, what is the actual advantage, you’d assume it will allow us to use it where-ever we choose? ..but realistically where are we going to be using the mouse if it isn’t centimetres from the computer?
+Removing the cable from electronic devices is usually beneficial; phones, drills, laptops… but removing the cable from a mouse, what is the actual advantage?
+You’d assume it will allow us to use it where-ever we choose?
+But realistically where are we going to be using the mouse if it isn’t centimetres from the computer?
 Same for the keyboard – why does it need to be wireless?

 Wire-less proved not so pain-less.